eniac/Flightplan/Wharf/README.md

 # Testing in Mininet

 ## Tclust tests
 For information on the tests that mimic the tclust topology, view [tclust_README.md](tclust_README.md).

 ## Complete.p4

-The `Complete.p4` program starts up the encoder, decoder, and memcached on the same switch (except if such features are disabled via `#define`'s).
+The [./Sources/Complete.p4](./Sources/Complete.p4) program encompasses the encoder, decoder, and memcached, executing them on the same switch

-To run a topology for flightplan in bmv2 and mininet, use the command:
+(except if such features are disabled via `#define`'s).

+## Execution
+To execute one or more P4 programs -- possibly but not necessarily related to Flightplan -- on BMv2 nodes in Mininet, use the command:

 ```shell
 sudo -E python bmv2/start_flightplan_mininet.py <cfg_file.yml>